Except When It Doesn't

 • Lineage relationships are assumed from appearance similarities and strata locations.

-• Fossils only show the leaf tips of an evolutionary tree; fossils consistently are missing on the trunk and at branch points.
+• Fossils only show the leaf tips of an evolutionary tree; fossils consistently are missing on the tree trunk and at branch points.

 5: The evolutionary tree of life is confirmed by genetic relationship studies - except when it isn’t: